 We have demonstrated previously that large (at least bigger than coat protein, COPI-dependent vesicles) macromolecular aggregates of procollagen-I are transported through the Golgi complex without the participation of COPI vesicles.
 Post-Golgi carriers are also not just small coat-dependent vesicles, but are instead much larger structures of irregular shape.
 Comparing the transport of a small protein, the G protein of the vesicular stomatitis virus (VSVG), with that of the much larger aggregates of procollagen-I in the same cells, we demonstrated that VSVG and these aggregates move synchronously through the Golgi complex at rapid and indistinguishable rates.
 Both VSVG and these aggregates traverse a Golgi stack without leaving the cisternal lumen and without entering COPI vesicles in functionally relevant amounts.

-2 also suggested that the Golgi enzymes are depleted in COPI-coated buds and in 50-60-nm COPI-dependent vesicles, 1 and we have recently shown that the arrival of cargo at the Golgi triggers the formation of tubules connecting the Golgi cisternae.
-4 These connections are permeable to the Golgi enzymes, but not to procollagen-I, 4 as procollagen-I is obviously too big to fit inside such small tubules; VSVG tends to be mostly excluded because it forms aggregates in the plane of the cisterna^{2,10} that will probably strongly limit its diffusion ability.
+Furthermore, we have demonstrated that ER-to-Golgi carriers arise through cargo concentration and direct en bloc protrusion of specialized ER domains near COPII-coated exit sites, in a COPII-dependent manner and without the involvement of fusion of COPII-dependent vesicles.
+Fully protruded saccules then move centripetally.
+Several independent lines of evidence have also suggested that the Golgi enzymes are depleted in COPI-coated buds and in 50-60-nm COPI-dependent vesicles, and we have recently shown that the arrival of cargo at the Golgi triggers the formation of tubules connecting the Golgi cisternae.
+These connections are permeable to the Golgi enzymes, but not to procollagen-I, as procollagen-I is obviously too big to fit inside such small tubules; VSVG tends to be mostly excluded because it forms aggregates in the plane of the cisterna that will probably strongly limit its diffusion ability.
 Indeed, we have seen a rather strong exclusion of VSVG from tubular-elongated profiles surrounding the Golgi, as compared to the adjacent cisternae.
-4